emsesc/bunnimage/blog/page3.md

 ### Azure Functions: Check if the PDF is ready to be served 🍝

-First, it receives the username to get the correct PDF from the header of the request, which is made by the webpage.
+⬇First, it receives the username to get the correct PDF from the header of the request, which is made by the webpage.
+You will see this request later on in the JS of this step.
 ```js
 var fetch = require("node-fetch");
 module.exports = async function (context, req, inputBlob) {